 ACM Skills Bundle Add-On

-ACM has created a new Skills Bundle add-on providing unlimited access to ACM's collection of thousands of online books, courses, and training videos from O'Reilly, Skillsoft Percipio, and Pluralsight.
-ACM’s collection includes more than 60,000 online books and video courses from O’Reilly, 9,700 online courses and 11,000 eBooks and audiobooks from Skillsoft, and 2,000 courses from Pluralsight.
+ACM has created a new Skills Bundle add-on providing unlimited access to ACM's collection of thousands of online books, courses, and training videos from O'Reilly and Skillsoft Percipio.
+ACM’s collection includes more than 60,000 online books and video courses from O’Reilly; and 10,000 online courses (including Codecademy), 13,000 eBooks and audiobooks, and 1,400 interactive labs from Skillsoft.

 The new Skills Bundle add-on is available to paid Professional Members only.
 Visit the ACM subscription page or contact Member Services to add the Skills Bundle to your membership.